WGBL: 96-7 The Bull

 When afternoon host Johnny "Ballpark" Franks left in early August 2014 to be the afternoon host for a Nashville sports station, "96.7 the Champ" lost its foundation to the local market along with loyal advertisers.
 So, on September 3, 2014, The Champ moved exclusively to former simulcasters WXBD and WTNI as 96.7 began stunting with a robotic countdown, using the same Microsoft Sam voice used by WQBB in 2010 counting down to September 5 at 5 p.m.
 At that time, 96.7 flipped to Country as "96-7 The Bull".
 The station launched with 10,000 songs in a row commercial free with the first song being American Kids by Kenny Chesney.
 It was also announced that radio vet Mark "Tic Tak" Allen would program the station.
 On September 10, 2014, the station changed its call letters to WGBL to match The Bull branding.

 On January 5, 2015, The Bull added popular syndicated show Rick & Bubba for mornings.

 G96-7

-On February 13, 2016, at 9 p.m., WGBL dropped the country format during the syndicated Buckwild Saturday Night show and began stunting with a simulcast of sister station WLGF "107-1 The Monkey".
+On February 13, 2016, at 9 p.m., WGBL dropped the country format during the syndicated Buckwild Saturday Night show and began stunting with a simulcast of sister station WXYK "107-1 The Monkey".
 The country format had only achieved a 1.1 rating, a distant third behind two other stations in the market.
 The following afternoon at 5 p.m., the station flipped to classic hip-hop as G96-7.

 In December 2018, Alpha Media announced that it would sell its Gulf Coast cluster to local Mississippi broadcast company Telesouth Communications, Inc., who already owns WOSM, the Biloxi affiliate of its Supertalk Mississippi network in the market.
 The FCC approved the $2.5 million sale on February 12, 2019, and it closed on March 1, 2019.